Biarritz: Music and dance

-The city has the Ballet of Biarritz, which is the choreography location of France.
-Furthermore, it has the cultural centre Atabal and the chorus Oldarra, created in 1946.
+The city has the Ballet of Biarritz, an important centre of French dance.
+It is also home to the cultural centre Atabal and the chorus Oldarra, created in 1946.

 Theatre

-The emperors Napoleon III and Eugene of Montijo brought the sea-theater on the Old Port neighborhood into fashion.
-Nowadays, the light works made by Pierre Bideau can be seen at night in the clift.
+The emperor Napoleon III and Eugénie de Montijo brought the sea-theater on the Old Port neighborhood into fashion.
+Nowadays, the light works made by Pierre Bideau can be seen at night on the cliff.

 Cinema

 Two film festivals of cinema are celebrated in Biarritz: